abtion/guidelines/employee_manual/vacation_&_time_off.md

 - The Friday after Kristi Himmelfart / Ascension Day
 - Week 29 and 30
-- Week between Christmas and New Year ( + 24th of December + 31th of December )
+- Week between Christmas and New Year ( + 24th of December + 31th of December, unless on a Friday )
 - First friday of the year (in order to follow our standard of 6 weeks holidays per year, 24 days per year, we force you to use 1 earned holiday day on this friday.)

 ## Absence